Ocularis LS Video Management Software Has Been Replaced

-Ocularis LS is designed for large IT-centric organizations with extended command and control needs.
-It provides centralized recording server management and multicasting capabilities, as well as compatibility with the VideoWall and OpenSight add-ons, which allow for collaborative control of VideoWalls at multiple command and control centers, and incorporating camera streams from other Ocularis installations.
-Take a look at the latest version Ocularis 5.
+Ocularis LS was designed for large IT-centric organizations with extended command and control needs.
+It provided centralized recording server management and multicasting capabilities, as well as compatibility with the VideoWall and OpenSight add-ons, which allow for collaborative control of VideoWalls at multiple command and control centers, and incorporating camera streams from other Ocularis installations.
+Take a look at the latest version of Ocularis.
 For more about Ocularis, look at the Ocularis Overview.

 This VMS can be integrated with IP door access control systems.

 Features of Ocularis LS Video Recording and Management Software

 Ocularis LS provides some excellent features not available from other video management software.